 Once referred, there are various ways in which you can access our services.
 Initially, we would offer you the one which best suits your needs at the time, but our flexible approach enables you to switch between them, should your needs change.

-Our Active Intervention Centre provides specialist palliative day care to patients with complex needs through support and access to tailored programmes of activities, therapies, and treatments, as well as nursing and medicinal advice over an 8-12 week period.
+Our Patient and Family Support services provides specialist palliative day care to patients with complex needs through support and access to tailored programmes of activities, therapies, and treatments, as well as nursing and medicinal advice over an 8-12 week period.

 Our Integrated Community Team supports and advises patients living at home.
 They work closely with GPs and district nurses.